sofiakirby-totani-sys/DailyDish/README.md

   this has been tested on macOS Python 3.0

   ## Setup
-  Python 3 has been used to get it running, Python 3 needs to be installed,   then open in virtual environment Run the code and do python debugger
+  Python 3 has been used to get it running, Python 3 needs to be installed,   then open in virtual environment.
+Run the code and do python debugger

+**##Contact**
+sofia.kirby-totani@student.uts.edu.au